 Mia Wisnoski is a photographer who spends much of her time on the East End of Long Island and traveling the world capturing the images of her surroundings; always searching for that quintessential moment.
 Landscape photography is Mia's specialty.
 She creates images using black & white and infrared film and digital prints.
 Hand painting some of her images has been a natural progression.
 Her keen eye for color and strong sense of imagery makes hand painting a perfect match for her photographic talents.
 Develping her own unique style and skill, Mia has ventured into Abstarct photography.
-Using her traditional images, she transforms the images into abstract works of art.
+Using her cache of traditional images, she transforms them into abstract works of art.

 Mia has memberships in numerous professional organizations for photographers.
 She mainains a private studio in Westhampton, New York and hosts Open Houses periodically.
 Studio viewing is also available by appointment.